-Applications for the One Year MBA, Professional MBA and applicable dual degree programs are still open for the incoming 2019 class!
-Let us help you through the process with the following admissions requirements, along with information about scholarships and other funding options.
-For international applicants, please review the international admissions requirements.
+Applications for 2022 will open up soon!
+Let us help you through the process with the following admissions requirements.
+For international applicants, please review the additional steps outlined in our international admissions requirements.

 - Start/Submit the Graduate School Application and application fee directly to the Graduate School.
 For Veterans, please contact the Graduate School to request an application fee waiver before applying.

 - GMAT or GRE Score sent to the University of Kentucky (School code = 1837).
 Admission decisions may be based, in part, on unofficial scores, but official scores are required prior to full admitted status.
+To register, Click Here for the GRE or Click Here for the GMAT exam.
 The GRE or GMAT exam may be waived by the MBA Admission Committee if the applicant meets certain criteria outlined in the GMAT/GRE Waiver Policy.
 All waivers must be approved by the Graduate School at the University of Kentucky.

-- One Letter of Recommendation from an individual (e.g., professors, current or former supervisors, etc.) who is able to objectively assess the quality of your character, capabilities and accomplishments as well as your overall potential as an MBA student and future business leader.
+- One Letter of Recommendation from an individual (e.g., professors, current or former supervisors, etc.) who can objectively assess the quality of your character, capabilities and accomplishments as well as your overall potential as an MBA student and future business leader.

 - Professional Resume/CV highlighting professional experience, educational history, and accomplishments.
 Cover letters are not required.

 - Personal Statement.
 Write a personal statement (500 words or less) about your career goals and servant leadership.
 Include how you anticipate you will grow and change as a person, a professional and a leader in your time as an MBA student in order to help you achieve your career and personal goals.
 What mindset will you need to succeed during your MBA experience?
 How will you contribute to the Gatton College as a student and alumni?
 How will you lead and contribute to your future employer, community and society?